jax-parker/Farming_Quiz_For_Kids/README.md

 * CSS
   * Is used to style the site, giving it colour and design.
 * JavaScript
-  * Is used for the functionality of the site allowing the player to enter their name, click through the questions and play again or return to the start.
+  * Is used for the functionality of the site allowing the player to enter their name, click through the questions, see their score and play again or return to the start.
 * MS Publisher
   * Used to create the wireframes as the free Balsamic license had expired.
 * [Google Fonts](https://fonts.google.com/)